adm1nKirill/Animals_2/googletest-master/googlemock/docs/cook_book.md

 value printer.

 This printer knows how to print built-in C++ types, native arrays, STL containers, and any type that supports the `<<` operator.
-For other types, it prints the raw bytes in the value and hopes that you the user can figure it out.
+For OTHER types, it prints the raw bytes in the value and hopes that you the user can figure it out.
 [googletest's advanced guide](../../googletest/docs/advanced.md#teaching-googletest-how-to-print-your-values)
 explains how to extend the printer to do a better job at printing your